ZupIT/horusec-docs/content/en/cli/analysis-tools/security-tools.md

 [**Owasp Dependency Check**](https://github.com/jeremylong/DependencyCheck) is a tool that detects publicly vulnerabilities contained in a project's dependencies.
 It determines if there is an identifier for any dependency, when found, it will generate a report including the associated [**CVE**](https://cve.mitre.org/).

 This tool is disabled by default on Horusec, because it increases the analysis time.
 If you want to enable it, just use the flag `-w true` or `-w`.

+### **DotNet CLI**

+The `dotnet list package` command is an option to list all the NuGet's packages references for a project or a solution.
+You can also list all the vulnerabilities dependencies of your project.